arnobpl/DNSSEC/README.md

 ## Attacker File (`Attacker` folder)
 It contains the file(s) created by `Attacker` client.
 If zone walking attack is successful, then the file in the folder will store almost all the data from the server's domain-IP records.

-## Main Files (`ClientMain` and `ServerMain` in `src` folder)
+## Main Files (`ClientMain.java` and `ServerMain.java` in `src` folder)
-These are the classes containing `main` functions for server and client.
+These are the classes containing `main` methods for server and client.
 To test the simulation in various server-client combinations, these files may be edited.
-It is obvious that server must be run first before running clients.
+It is obvious that server must be run before running any client.
 Only a single server can be run at a time using same port, but more than one clients can be run simultaneously.

 Acknowledgement